July 24, 2024 companion plants for alyssum

 Care Tips

-• Trim back after the first bloom to encourage a second flush.
+• Trim it back after the first bloom and you will be encouraging a second burst of growth.

 • Fertilize lightly every month.